grantmerola/filesystems-writing-project/filesystems.md

 ##### <a name="compression">Compression</a>

 One way to reduce total bits written is to use compression.
-When you compress all of your disk bound data your incur a performance penalty from having to compress and uncompress all your data but is is often worth it on systems with abundant RAM and CPU to do so, due to just how slow the disk is.
+When you compress all of your disk bound data you incur a performance penalty from having to compress and uncompress all your data but is is often worth it on systems with abundant RAM and CPU to do so, due to just how slow the disk is.
 Btrfs even provides [two](https://btrfs.wiki.kernel.org/index.php/Compression) different compression algorithms to optimize for different use cases, [ZLIB](https://www.zlib.net/) for slow, heavy compression and [LZO](http://www.oberhumer.com/opensource/lzo/) for fast, light compression.
-This compression is transparent meaning the avearge user can get it for free.
+This compression is transparent meaning the average user can get it for free.

 Another thing that can be optimized for is disk usage, one way to optimize disk usage is deduplication is the process where the filesystem looks for duplicate chunks of data and deletes the copies and points to the same chunk for use.
 This is a form of compression that can do much to save disk space, it can be more dangerous because you are reducing the number of valid copies and interfering in the inner workings of some files.
 So it is best if deduplication also comes with strong data integrity features.

-Btrfs is also [known](https://lwn.net/Articles/342892/) for its packing of file information in a efficient form, ideally btrfs puts a things close together for faster reads.
+Btrfs is also [known](https://lwn.net/Articles/342892/) for its packing of file information in an efficient form, ideally btrfs puts a things close together for faster reads.
 This is a byproduct of its structure.

 ![alt text](https://static.lwn.net/images/ns/kernel/btrfs/newskool.png)